Bill Worrell

-William Hamilton Worrell, Jr. (born June 2, 1944) is a retired American sportscaster known primarily as the home television play-by-play announcer for the Houston Rockets, a role he filled from the early 1980s until his retirement at the end of the 2020-21 NBA season.
+William Hamilton Worrell Jr. (born June 2, 1944) is a retired American sportscaster known primarily as the home television play-by-play announcer for the Houston Rockets, a role he filled from the early 1980s until his retirement at the end of the 2020-21 NBA season.
 Worrell also served as a television broadcaster for Houston Astros baseball for 20 seasons.
 Worrell has hosted and broadcast a wide variety of other major sporting events over his four decades in sports media.

 Early life

-Bill Worrell was born on June 2, 1944 in Houston, Texas.
-His father, William Hamilton "Dub" Worrell, was a team dentist for the Rice Owls, Houston Cougars, Houston Oilers, and the Houston Rockets, and he is credited with introducing the use of mouthpieces to professional athletes in Houston.
+Bill Worrell was born on June 2, 1944, in Houston.
+His father, William Hamilton "Dub" Worrell, was a team dentist for the Rice Owls, Houston Cougars, Houston Oilers, and the Houston Rockets; Bill Worrell Sr. introduced the use of mouthpieces to professional athletes in Houston.

-Worrell grew up on Houston's west side and graduated from Lamar High School.
+Bill Worrell Jr. grew up on Houston's west side and graduated from Lamar High School.
 He matriculated at the University of Houston in 1964, where he originally hoped to follow his father into dentistry.
-While he was at UH, he participated in a variety of extracurricular activities, including pitching for the intercollegiate baseball team, which he did from 1964-66.
+While he was at UH, he participated in a variety of extracurricular activities, including pitching for the intercollegiate baseball team, which he did from 1964 to 1966.

 Worrell ultimately chose to major in communications while in his sophomore year at the University of Houston.
 He had a talent for public speaking, and this became clear in his first on-air broadcasting job with UH campus radio station KUHF.
-After graduation, he was hired by legendary Houston broadcaster Ray Miller as a news anchor for Houston NBC affiliate KPRC-TV.
+After graduation, he was hired by legendary broadcaster Ray Miller of Houston NBC affiliate KPRC-TV to co-anchor Big 2 News alongside Larry Rasco.
 An avid, lifelong sports fan, Worrell eventually transitioned from hard news into full-time sports broadcasting.
-In 1974, he became KPRC’s sports director, a position he held until 1980.
+In 1974, the year after the death of previous sports director Bill Enis, Worrell became KPRC's sports director, a position he held until 1980.